Create a document approval workflow

 Document details

-Create an approval workflow from the Summary panel in the legacy documents area in Preview
+Create an approval workflow in the legacy documents area in Preview

 If your organization is on Workfront storage, you will see the legacy documents area when you access documents in Workfront.
 For more information about Workfront storage, see Differences between Adobe cloud storage and legacy Workfront storage.